lua-rocks/luapi/README.md

     - [ ] Document every function in each module.
   - [ ] Parser
     - [ ] Function returns.
+    - [ ] Table returns can be used for class name and optional is super class.
     - [x] Store entire file in one string and use short regexps to this string instead of multiline search and complex extractions.
     - [x] Tables (first described table is a module).